diodesign/diosix/docs/architecture.md

 physical Memory-Mapped Input/Output (MMIO) space or route hardware interrupts directly to itself.

 By default, the Root VM has hardware trust.
+This is so that hardware drivers can be provided by the Root VM for the rest of the system, rather than the hypervisor itself.
+When a guest VM needs access to the underlying host, such as accessing storage or network resources, it must coordinate with the Root VM for that access.

-A guest can relinquish this privilege using the `DROP_TRUST` call in the Supervisor Binary Interface (SBI) extension (interface.md).
+A guest can relinquish this privilege using the `DROP_TRUST` call in the Supervisor Binary Interface (SBI) extension.
 This allows a trusted loader to fork a guest, write the guest image, and drop trust before executing the guest code.

+As such, the Root VM can fork to create a trusted child VM, which then loads in a guest image from storage, drops its trusted staus, and then acts as a normal, untrusted guest VM managed by its Root VM parent.

+For more information, see [Diosix shared interface](interface.md).

 ---